Prosecutor: Navy SEAL bragged about killing captive in Iraq

 After the boy died, Gallagher had his re-enlistment ceremony conducted with the body and posed with fellow troops for photos.

-In one photo shown to the jury, Gallagher is holding the detainee by the hair with one hand and his knife in the other.

-MacNeil, who posed with Gallagher and other platoon members in front of the body, testified that the photos were inappropriate because he was taught to not disgrace casualties on the battlefield.
+MacNeil, who posed with them, testified that the photos were inappropriate because he was taught to not disgrace casualties on the battlefield.

-During cross-examination, MacNeil acknowledged their platoon did not strictly follow rules.
-He acknowledged drinking beer with troops and that platoon members had built a makeshift bar on the roof of their safehouse in Iraq.
-He also said he had a copy of a music video made after the deployment with the platoon's photos and videos that included images of dead bodies.

 The defence does not dispute that Gallagher posed with the corpse.